gabeg805/Extensible-Login-Manager/README.md

     # sudo pacman -S xorg-xsetroot
     # sudo pacman -S xdotool
     # sudo pacman -S xorg-xwininfo

+Also, you'll need to download "pqiv-git" from the AUR!

 To install the login manager you want to do the following: